Skip to main content

 Tip #1: Make life playful

 It could be chatting or playing a game as you go about your daily activities.
 It could even be singing to them in the car, or telling them a story at the shops.
-By weaving in playfulness throughout the day, you help your baby to learn that relationships are joyful and fun and trustworthy.
-These experiences then becomes embedded in their pathways in their brain.
+By weaving in playfulness throughout the day, you help your baby learn that relationships are joyful and fun and trustworthy.
+These experiences then become embedded in the pathways in their brain.

 Tip #2: Facetime

-Babies, especially when they are very young, can’t see very far.
+Babies, especially when they’re very young, can’t see very far.
 So get close for some face to face chats.
-Mirroring your baby's expressions and noises as well as speaking in a sing-song voice really helps their development and communication.
+Mirroring your baby's expressions and noises as well as speaking in a sing-song, tuneful voice really helps their development and communication.

 Tip #3: Out and about

 Talking to your baby when you’re out and about is a good way for them to hear your voice and for you to bond.
-Talk about the things you see on your travels, like the colours of the cars you walk past or how shivery you feel if it’s a chilly day.
+Talk about the things you see on your travels, like the colours of the cars you walk past or dogs you pass on your walk.

 Tip #4: Funny voices

-Talking to your baby may sound simple, but it is very important for babies' development.
+Talking to your baby may sound simple, but it’s very important for babies' development.
 Don’t be afraid of making funny voices or sounding daft, in fact the more tuneful you sound the better!

 Tip #5: Take your time